ceccopierangiolieugenio/pyTermTk/tutorial/005-calculator.rst

 .. code:: bash

-    # Run from the pyTermTk root folder
+    # If you want to try without installation, run from the pyTermTk root folder
     PYTHONPATH=`pwd` tutorial/calculator/calculator.001.py

 First thing first I need a parent widget with a grid layout that I can use to place the elements of my calculator